Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cal's games this season have gone over 43 points three of six times.
+- Cal and its opponents have gone over the current 43-point total in three of six games (50%) this season.

-- Colorado's games have gone over 43 points in two opportunities this season.
+- Colorado and its opponents have combined to score more than 43 points in two games this season.

-- Saturday's total is 2.8 points higher than the combined 40.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.2, is 2.8 points fewer than Saturday's over/under.

-- The 46.8 points per game these two squads have surrendered to opponents this season are 3.8 more than the 43 over/under in this contest.
+- The average total in Golden Bears games this season is 50.3, 7.3 points more than Saturday's total of 43.

 Cal Stats and Trends

-- Cal has three wins against the spread in six games this year.
+- In Cal's six games this season, it has three wins against the spread.

 - The Golden Bears have yet to cover the spread this season when favored by 9 points or more.

-- Cal is 2-1 against the spread and 1-2 overall in games when it puts up more than 19.8 points.
+- Cal is 2-1 against the spread and 1-2 overall this season when the team scores more than 19.8 points.

-- Cal is 3-1 against the spread and 1-3 overall when the team piles up more than 366.3 yards.
+- In games that Cal picks up over 366.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Golden Bears have turned the ball over six times this season, one more turnover than the Buffaloes have forced (5).
+- This year, the Golden Bears have turned the ball over six times, one more than the Buffaloes' takeaways (5).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.